AarushX/nxl/npxl-format.md

 00e20e40e60e80ea0ec0ee0e
 ```

-This data corresponds to the `color` images in PNG and PPM.
-It is an 8x8 image using three base-16 values for each pixel
+This data corresponds to an 8x8 image with three base-16 characters per pixel (making it RGB).

 <img src="./examples/color.png" width="25%">

+---
+To see the benefits of the format, open the PNG and PPM examples as text and note that NPXL manages to store the image efficiently without a cancerous format.